34conman/musical-octo-umbrella/proposal.md

 * Resident Class: inializes each resident with a name and chore rating, which gets updated each week by input from other residents
 * Chores Class: Initializes a chore with a name, weight and expected time for completion
 * Notification Interface: Outputs specified message to residents
+* Chore Assignment Interface: Uses algorithmn to assign chores to the residents
+* Fantasy Football Assignment: Implements Chore Assignment Interface and allows the residents to choose their chores in a fantasy football-like draft
+* Random Assignment: Implements Chore Assignment Interface and randomly assigns chores to the residents

 ## Edit and Submit this file and any figures referenced by this document.